Advocacy Day Resources

 The Washington, D.C. metropolitan area covers a wide area including Northern Virginia, Washington, D.C. and southern Maryland.
 These areas are accessible by train or bus.

-The Advocacy Day Morning Training will be held at the National Press Club.
-The National Press Club is located at 529 14th Street NW, Washington, DC 20045.
-Detailed directions to the National Press Club.
+The Advocacy Day Morning Training will be held at the Grand Hyatt Washington.
+The Grand Hyatt Washington is located at 1000 H Street NW, Washington, DC 20001.

 Where to Stay: